 "Y-You're a veteran?"

-Ness gives a little laugh and a reassuring look to the blond.
+Ness gives a little laugh and a reassuring look to the blonde.
 "You could say that, yeah."

 "Huh, where'd the modesty come from?"